MrSancho42/Social-network/README.md

 # Social Network API
-This project is an API written with Python for social network that allows to register users, create posts and like them.
+This project is an API written with Python for the social network that allows to register users, create posts, and like them.

 ## Built with
 * [Django REST](https://www.django-rest-framework.org/)